-Did you know women are nearly half of our Nation’s workforce and more than half of our college graduates?
-My Grandma was a college graduate!
+Did you know, according to the U.S. Department of Labor, Women’s Bureau, that women are nearly half of our Nation’s workforce and more than half of our college graduates?
+Another interesting stat is the proportion of women with college degrees in the labor force has almost quadrupled since 1970.
+Guess what?
+My grandma Jean Dodge was a college graduate,!

-I have fond memories of G’ma.
-She definitely was not boring!
-Jean lived in a condo, loved to golf and drove a flashy red Corvair!
-She enjoyed going on cruises too.
+I have fond memories of Grandma and she definitely was not boring!
+Jean lived in a condo, loved to golf, and drove a flashy red Corvair!
+She enjoyed going on vacations, including cruises too.

 The color and model of Jean’s car matched her hair and her fingernails!

-Jean enjoyed spending time vacationing at her and Grandpa’s timeshare condo in Fort Walton Beach, Florida, soaking up the sun and feeding seagulls bacon.
-Yes, they’d swoop down and pluck the bacon from her fingers.
+Grandma enjoyed spending time vacationing at her and Grandpa’s timeshare condo in Fort Walton Beach, Florida, soaking up the sun and feeding seagulls on the white sand beach.
+With outstretched arms, she’d hold a few pieces of cooked bacon high in the air and the gulls would swoop down and pluck the bacon from her fingers!
+At times she’d get a little swarmed and would have to back off the beach!
+Ahh, she loved Fort Walton Beach (me, too!)

 G’ma has a bachelor degree When she met her future husband Jack , they were both attending Northwestern University in Evanston, Illinois.
-That is unusual for a young woman in those days (like the 30s.)
+It was unusual for a young woman in those days (like the 30s) to attend college.

-Willie the Wildcat ca 1960 (the mascot of Northwestern)
+Willie the Wildcat ca 1960 (Northwestern U’s mascot)

 In later life, G’ma Jean became legally blind.
-That did not stop her from reading.
-She constantly absorbed information and being visually handicapped allowed her to do things differently….and with a flair as usual!
+But, that did not stop her from reading.
+She constantly absorbed information and being visually handicapped allowed her to do things differently…and with a flair as usual!

 Taped books offer 2nd sight